Nicolagg/Backtesting/README.md

 # Backtesting Trading Strategies with Jupyter Notebook

-This Jupyter Notebook explores two specific trading strategies—Ichimoku Strategy and EMAcross Strategy—using the following libraries:
+This Jupyter Notebook backtests two simple trading strategies: the Ichimoku Strategy and the EMA Cross Strategy, using the following libraries:
 - TA-Lib
 - Backtesting
 - QuantStats

-## Strategies Explored

-1. **[Ichimoku Strategy:](https://github.com/Nicolagg/Backtesting/blob/bec2290a541fce8e7ba2cecfc250a1f3d992b8c0/EMAcross%20Strategy.htm)** Utilizes Ichimoku Cloud indicators for trading decisions.
-2. **[EMAcross Strategy](https://github.com/Nicolagg/Backtesting/blob/bec2290a541fce8e7ba2cecfc250a1f3d992b8c0/Ichimoku%20strat.htm)**: Relies on Exponential Moving Average crossovers for generating trade signals.

 ## Features